blackbird71SR/Hello-World/README.md

 - [x] **CoffeeScript**

 CoffeeScript is a programming language that transcompiles to JavaScript.
 It adds syntactic sugar inspired by Ruby, Python and Haskell in an effort to enhance JavaScript's brevity and readability.Specific additional features include list comprehension and pattern matc

+- [x] **Clean**
+Clean is a general-purpose purely functional computer programming language.
+For much of the language's active development history it was called Concurrent Clean, but this was dropped at some point.Clean's method for dealing with mutable state and I/O is done through a uniqueness typing system, in contrast to Haskell's use of monads.
+The compiler takes advantage of the uniqueness type system to generate more efficient code, because it knows that anything with a uniqueness type can only be used once.
+Therefore, a unique value can be changed in place

 - [x] **ClojureScript**

 Clojure is a dialect of the Lisp programming language.
 Clojure is a general-purpose programming language with an emphasis on functional programming.
 It runs on the Java virtual machine and the Common Language Runtime.

+- [x] **ColdFusion**

+ColdFusion is a rapid development platform for building modern web applications.
+ColdFusion is designed to be expressive and powerful.
+The expressive characteristic allows you to perform programming tasks at a higher level than most other languages.
+The powerful characteristic gives you integration with functionality important to web applications like database access, MS Exchange access, PDF form creation and more.

 - [x] **Crystal**